2024 Preakness Stakes: Date, time, horses competing

 Here's everything to know about the 149th running of the Preakness Stakes, the shortest of the Triple Crown races.

-2024 Preakness Stakes: Date, time, horses competing originally appeared on NBC Sports Philadelphia
+2024 Preakness Stakes: Date, time, horses competing originally appeared on NBC Sports Bay Area